 Step 1.
 Get a quote from us

+Step 2.
+Accept your quote and schedule the work to be done.

 Step 5.
-Schedule the work to be done.

-Step 6.
-Submit copies of the contractor's final receipts or invoices to Austin Energy along with a signed copy of the Rebate and Program Participation.
+Submit copies of the contractor's final receipts or invoices to Austin Energy.

 If you're having trouble submitting this form, you can also email this information to us at firstname.lastname@example.org